 Once the team is assembled, strategies can be formulated.
-Breaking large Al-driven projects into phases will help make execution more manageable.
-Organizations will learn from experience, with many still in the early stages of exploration.
-As VentureBeat reports.
+Breaking large Al-driven projects into phases may help make execution more manageable.
+Organizations will learn from experience.
+Many organizations are still in early stages of exploration, as VentureBeat reports.
 "Al is a hot topic for businesses.
-Al capabilities are expanding the possibilities for how businesses approach real-time engagement with their customers, manage their operations, and ensure business continuity through the pandemic.
+Al capabilities are expanding the possibilities for how businesses approach real-time engagement with their customers, manage their operations and ensure business continuity through the pandemic.
 As the technology advances, companies are finding new ways to innovate and expand."

 Adopting AI strategies is a top priority for many organizations.
 IEEE, the largest technical professional organization, recently released the results of a study in which 76% of enterprises say they plan to prioritize AI and machine learning initiatives over other IT goals.
-CIOs and other technology leaders are the most enthusiastic supporters with 95% of the CIOs saying that AI will drive the majority of innovation in the next one to five years.
-"Expect AI engagements to become larger, more strategically significant, and more mission-critical - with a focus on long-term scalability," the association suggests.
+CIOs and other technology leaders are the most enthusiastic supporters, with 95% of CIOs saying that AI will drive the majority of innovation in the next one to five years.

+"Expect AI engagements to become larger, more strategically significant, and more mission-critical-with a focus on long-term scalability," Kurtz says.
 Robotics, Natural Language Processing (NLP), virtual assistants, recommendation engines, and enhanced cyber security will be among the top use cases.